Category Archives: Events

 By Jerry Walker, CEM, LEED AP, Chairman of the Board, Resilient Virginia and Henrico County Energy Manager

-Resilient Virginia burst onto the radar screens of leaders from federal, state and local governments, and concerned citizens with their 2016 Resilient Virginia Conference in Richmond, on May 22nd and 23rd.
-The two day conference at the Greater Richmond Convention center attracted over 220 attendees, speakers and exhibitors.
+Resilient Virginia burst onto the radar screens of leaders from federal, state and local governments, and concerned citizens with their 2016 Resilient Virginia Conference in Richmond, on March 22nd March 23rd.
+The two-day conference at the Greater Richmond Convention center attracted over 220 attendees, speakers and exhibitors.
 With a theme of activating communities and businesses for a more resilient future, three major geographic regions were addressed; coastal, rural, and urban.
 Issues such as weather, coastal flooding, urban-underdevelopment, agricultural demands on dwindling farm space, and man-made threats to our well-being were all addressed.

 The 2016 Resilient Virginia Conference took place March 22–23, 2016 at the Greater Richmond Convention Center in Richmond, Virginia.
 The first statewide conference on resiliency activated community and business stakeholders around the Commonwealth:

 - to learn about resiliency planning to address current and future environmental, social, and economic challenges, and

 - to become leaders in their communities to address formulating plans for a resilient future.